Koro33/qbit-api-rs/README.md

 - This crate provides only pure API bindings.
 There is no such mechanism like reauthentication when the token expires.

 - qBitTorrent uses cookie to authenticate.
-When calling login method, the SID token in cookie will be updated, but will be expired after a while(default 3600 seconds).
+The acquired SID token stored in cookie, and will be expired after a while(default 3600 seconds).
 This expired time can be configured in the `Options -> WebUI -> Authentication -> Session timeout`.
 To keep the SID token valid, you can either
   - periodically(within the timeout period) call login method to reauthenticate.
   - or just enable `Bypass authentication for clients in whitelisted IP subnets` and configure your IP subnets, then you don't need to call login method anymore.

+- This crate is at the early stage of development.
+Things might break in the future.

 ## Supported APIs